West End, Winnipeg: West End Cultural Centre

-The Portuguese Association sold the building for CA$131,000 to Winnipeg Folk Festival founder Mitch Podoluck and Ava Kobrinsky, who had the vision of opening a community performing arts space, modelled on the Vancouver East Cultural Centre.
-Podoluck and Kobrinsky's project is what would become the West End Cultural Centre.
+The Portuguese Association sold the building for CA$131,000 to Winnipeg Folk Festival founder Mitch Podolak and Ava Kobrinsky, who had the vision of opening a community performing arts space modelled on the Vancouver East Cultural Centre.
+Podolak and Kobrinsky's project is what would become the West End Cultural Centre.

 Murals

-With over 50 murals, the West End has one of the largest collections of outdoor murals in the city.
+The West End has one of the largest collections of outdoor murals in Winnipeg, exceeding 50 in number.